 A word of caution though — French Bulldogs will follow you everywhere and love 24/7 attention!

 If you’re looking for a tiny dog, look no further!
-The Bichon Frise weighs around 7 to 12 pounds, and they are praised for their easy trainability.
+The Bichon Frise weighs around seven to 12-pounds, and they are praised for their easy trainability.

 They require some grooming, which could be performed by a professional every month or so.
 Otherwise, Bichon Frise have low exercise needs and are affectionate companions.

-Another small breed that many seniors find desirable is the Shih Tzu dog breed, which weighs in at 9 to 16 pounds.
+Another small breed that many seniors find desirable is the Shih Tzu dog breed, which weighs in at nine to 16-pounds.
 They require some grooming, but these beautiful “Lion Dogs” have a stunning coat that definitely makes this extra attention worthwhile.
 Shih Tzus even have a royal history, which isn’t surprising considering their incredibly charming nature.

 If you’re looking for a dog that would prefer being curled up in your lap over taking a walk, the Shih Tzu is a great choice!

-“Yorkies” typically weigh less than ten pounds, making them easier to comfortably pick up or hold in your lap.
-Yorkshire Terriers have a reputation for being easy to train and highly treat motivated.
+“Yorkies” typically weigh less than 10-pounds, making them easier to comfortably pick up or hold in your lap.
+Yorkshire Terriers have a reputation for being easy to train and are treat-motivated.
 These dogs are happy playing fetch to fulfill their exercise needs.

 Small, intelligent, and noisy enough to immediately alert you if anyone enters your home, Yorkshire Terriers offer seniors many benefits!